 How to Save a Sick Succulent Due to Lack of Irrigation

 If, on the contrary, your succulent is dying due to lack of water, what you should do is remove it from the direct sun and put it in a semi-shade, so that the substrate does not dry out so quickly.

 At the time of irrigation, add (gradually) more water.

 You should gradually approach it so that your plant gets used to the new amount of water that you are going to give it.

-Another very important point is that, but increase the amount of water at the time of irrigation, and not the days of irrigation.
+Another very important point is you should increase the amount of water at the time of irrigation, and not the days of irrigation.

-You should only water your succulent when the substrate is completely dry, especially in winter seasons.
+You should only water your succulents when the substrate is completely dry, especially in the winter seasons.

 1. Check the plant for infected areas.
 Infected areas usually appear as black or dark brown spots, usually at the bottom of the plant.
 Other signs of rotten root, or stem, include wrinkled skin with a dark tint bordering the infected area.